Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 The following arrangements will require you to get approval from the UAT-UK office in advance of your test:

-• Extra time –This may be applied if you require more time to read or process test information due to a disability, learning difficulty or long-term medical or mental health condition.
+This may be applied if you require more time to read or process test information due to a disability, learning difficulty or long-term medical or mental health condition.
 Extra time is normally awarded as 25% of the test duration.
-Extra test time will not normally be approved if you are applying for additional time because English is not your first language or because of handwriting issues.
+Extra test time will not be normally approved if you are applying for additional time because English is not your first language or because of handwriting issues.

-• Separate room – this might be for the use of a reader/recorder (see below) or for another reason which justifies separate invigilation.
+Candidates may require a separate room for the use of a reader/recorder (see below) or for another reason which justifies separate invigilation.
 This must be evidenced in the documentation you supply to UAT-UK.
-Separate rooms are also subject to availability at your preferred test centre.
+Separate rooms are not available at all centres.
+Candidates will be offered the nearest available location.

-• Use of a coloured overlay – this must be supplied by the candidates and will be approved where the standard adjustments to background colour, available to all candidates during their test, are not suitable.
-Please refer to our Access Arrangements Policy for more information about coloured overlays.
+This must be supplied by the candidates and will be approved where the standard adjustments to background colour, available to all candidates during their test, are not suitable.
+Please refer to our full Access Arrangements Policy for more information about coloured overlays.

 The UAT-UK Access Arrangements Policy is aligned to the regulations set out by the UK Joint Council for Qualifications (JCQ).
 If you are currently in receipt of, or apply for, access arrangements outside of these regulations, you will normally be offered the equivalent UK reasonable adjustments for your disability.